 10. “Conquer” (Season 5, Episode 16)

 “Conquer” is the most effective season finale The Walking Dead team has ever produced.
-It perfectly balances action, tying up the plot’s loose ends, and introducing just enough excitement for what’s to come in season six.
+It perfectly balances action, tying up the plot’s loose ends, and introducing just enough excitement for what’s to come.
 Many find themselves fighting for their lives against enemies and allies.
 We have powerful moments with Carol, Daryl, Morgan, and Glenn, and we watch Rick reach a breaking point — again.
 As a result, “Conquer” represents everything that makes The Walking Dead such a groundbreaking show.

 Check out Entertainment Cheat Sheet on Facebook!